Cherat: History

 During British rule Cherat was important as a hill cantonment and sanitarium for British troops in what was then the Nowshera Tehsil of the Peshawar District of British India.

 Cherat was first used as a sanitarium for troops in 1861 and was used during the hot weather as a health station for the British troops who were quartered in the hot and malarious valley of Peshawar.
 It was declared a cantonment in 1886.
 The cantonment commands a view of the whole of the Peshawar valley on one side, and on the other of a portion of the Khwarra valley in Peshawar District, and of Kohat District as far as the Indus.

 A hospital, a church, and a few bungalows were built by the British authorities.
-The station, which has a good water supply, was throughout the summer the headquarters of the Peshawar Division command, and of one of the two British regiments stationed at Peshawar - a detachment of the other British regiment was also sent here.
+The station, which has a good water supply, was throughout the summer the headquarters of the 1st (Peshawar) Division, and of one of the two British regiments stationed at Peshawar - a detachment of the other British regiment was also sent here.

 There were 376 inhabitants according to the March 1901 Census, but in the hot season the garrison sometimes numbered 1,000 men.

+Demographics

+Population

+As of the 2023 census, Cherat had a population of 1,311.